sveltejs/svelte-eslint-parser/README.md

       parser: svelteParser,
       parserOptions: {
         svelteFeatures: {
-          /* It may be changed or removed in minor versions without notice. */
           // This option is for Svelte 5.
 The default value is `true`.
           // If `false`, ESLint will not recognize rune symbols.
           // If not configured this option, The parser will try to read the option from `compilerOptions.runes` from `svelte.config.js`.